-The Grow Ensemble team is all about the simple actions that create powerful change, and opting for reef-safe sunscreen fits that mold.
-Wade a bit, and we’ll share some of our favorite reef-safe sunscreens coming from companies leading the charge towards natural and eco-friendly skin and planet protection!
+The Grow Ensemble team is all about the simple actions that can change the world, and opting for reef-safe sunscreen fits that mold.
+Wade a bit, and we’ll share some of our favorite reef-safe sunscreens coming from sustainable companies leading the charge towards natural and eco-friendly skin and planet protection!

 What is Reef-Safe Sunscreen and Why is it “Reef-Safe”?

 The coral reefs are a remarkable animal that host around 25% of all marine life, contribute more than $3.4 billion annually to the U.S. economy alone, and protect coastal communities around the globe from devastation threatened by natural disasters.
 No big deal.

 Unfortunately, chemical sunscreens are extremely common, and they (along with climate change) cause coral bleaching, killing the coral reefs we all know, love, and rely on.
 Reef-safe sunscreens, on the other hand, allow us to protect our skin from harmful UV rays just the same without needlessly inflicting harm on the coral reef or the planet.